vincentsmuda/TheExterminator/readme.md

 - Create a quick link that mimics QA user's browser varialbes
 - Allow user to click on problem element
 - Create a handler that highlights the problem element and on the page
+- Add option for name
 - Create a wordpress plugin
 - Create a bookmark shortcut

-- Check if cookies are enabled
+- Write documentation for non transpiling utilization
-- Check if _local storage_ is availabe
+- Check if _local storage_ is available ?
-- Check if adblock plugin is enabled
+- File attachment
+- screenshot

 # Support
 We are aiming to support IE8+ .
 If you find a bug any any of the browsers, let us know or make a pull request!